-HDFC's Al-powered bank agent, Eva, is an example of next-generation customer service and is a key application of Al in banking.
+Bank of America's virtual financial assistant, Erica, is an example of next-generation customer service and is a key application of AI in banking.
 Benefits of these automated customer service platforms include faster response times, better customer satisfaction and reduced costs associated with customer service.
 In addition to facilitating better customer interactions, other benefits in this domain include more efficient data acquisition and better analysis of customer needs.
+Erica is now available for Bank of America's 25 million mobile customers.